 There is currently no All-of-Government, syndicated or other collaborative contract that can meet this requirement.
-The recommended approach to market is a <a href="[choose: one-step open competitive tender/two-step open competitive tender/one-step closed competitive tender/two-step closed competitive tender].
+The recommended approach to market is a [choose: one-step open competitive tender / two-step open competitive tender / two-step closed competitive tender].
 The tender team will comprise non-voting and voting members.